Stono/ci-in-a-box/README.md

 ```

-### Running `./start`
+### Running
 The script will validate you have all the required bits and bobs, and if you don't - prompt you what to do.
-My intention is to move this entire script into its own docker container soon too, so you wont need these dependencies on your host.

 ```
-$ ./start
+$ docker-compose run --rm ciinabox
 Checking tool dependencies...
  + kubectl
  + terraform